All Episodes

 Okay.

-So now we're seven out of sixty.
+So now we're seven out of 60.

 So we've broken a one.

-One one and change, right?
+One, one, and change, right?

-I think part of the reason I'm I think part of the reason I'm moving so slow is I I kind of think I didn't want to look at how bad things were, if that makes sense.
+I think part of the reason I'm I think part of the reason I'm moving so slow is I kind of think I didn't want to look at how bad things were, if that makes sense.

 No, I get that.